What To Expect

 Family members sat around him, asking questions and responding in a familiar way.

 This helped create a relaxed atmosphere, allowing stories to surface naturally rather than feeling prompted or rehearsed.
+Adding to the natural feel, faint laughter and reactions from family can be heard in the background on the video.

 The role behind the camera was to gently guide, keeping things on track, while allowing space for moments to unfold.